The 2014 Chicago French Film Festival

 - Individual tickets: $12

 - Members of Alliance Francaise de Chicago: $10/$13

-- See 5 films with a 5-Film Discount Card for $45 (a savings of $18)
+- See 5 films with a Five Film Pass for $45 (a savings of $18)

 Among the highlights of this year’s festival is the black comedy Paulette from director Jérôme Enrico, starring the late actress Bernadette Lafont as a brash and opinionated retiree who discovers a surprising way to supplement her meager pension.

 Also eagerly anticipated is the biopic Violette, the latest from director Martin Provost (Seraphine).
 It tells the story of trailblazing feminist writer Violette Leduc and her mentor/object of desire, Simone de Beauvoir, and stars Emmanuelle Devos and Sandrine Kiberlain.